selimslab/selimslab.github.io/_posts/2022-4-12-entrepreneurship.md

 You’ll be most successful where you’re most intensely interested.

 > “Start with a sketch, but make it quick.
-There’s real work to be done.” – Stefan Hartwig
+There’s real work to be done.”

 [The surprising habits of original thinkers](https://www.youtube.com/watch?v=fxbCHn6gE3U)